-- The 5GC architecture for satellite access for NR as defined in TS 23.501 [x] is used as a baseline.
+- The 5GC architecture for satellite access for NR as defined in TS 23.501 [6] is used as a baseline.

-- The EPC architecture for satellite access for IoT as defined in TS 23.401 [x] and the architecture enhancements to facilitate communications with packet data networks and applications as defined in TS 23.682 [x] are used as a baseline.
+- The EPC architecture for satellite access for IoT as defined in TS 23.401 [7] and the architecture enhancements to facilitate communications with packet data networks and applications as defined in TS 23.682 [8] are used as a baseline.

-- The reference management scenario for NTN as defined in TS 28.530 [x] is used as a baseline.
+- The reference management scenario for NTN as defined in TS 28.530 [9] is used as a baseline.